rizkhal/ayuwind/README.md

 ## License

-Mazer is under MIT License.
+Ayuwind is under MIT License.

 ## About the Author